9 Natural Antivirals & Herbs To Support Your Immune System

 Scrophularia is a family of herbal plants commonly called figworts.
 There are nearly 200 species of Scrophularia, but one particular species, called Scrophularia scorodonia, may be especially helpful in fighting off viruses.

-According to one research review, when Scrophularia scorodonia was exposed in vitro to HCoV-22E9, a type of human coronavirus infection, it revealed it may help prevent the virus from attaching to, and penetrating into, the cells of the body.
+According to one research review, when Scrophularia scorodonia was exposed in vitro to HCoV-22E9, a type of human coronavirus infection, it revealed it may help prevent the virus from attaching14 to, and penetrating into, the cells of the body.

 Scrophularia scorodonia is sold as an herbal supplement called Xuán Shēn, but you can get other forms of Scrophularia species under the name "figwort."
 While there's no standard dosage used in studies, the manufacturer recommends 300 milligrams per day.